deepakjnv880/k-means-clustering/README.md

 There are two folder LS(Linearly Seperable) , NLS(Non Linearly Seperable).
 Each folder has data folder,python file and its cluster image.

 # Assumption
-Euclidean distance is used as measure of distance in Distortion calculation.
+Euclidean distance is used as measure of distance in Distortion calculation.<br />
 For initial expectation of k mean in EM step any k random point from given data set has been taken.

 # Package required